danneu/koa-bouncer/README.md

     .isString()
     .checkPred(p2 => p2 === this.vals.password1, 'Passwords must match');

-  // You can add more validation assertions to params later on in the
-  // route.
-In the case of the username, we only want to incur a
-  // database lookup at the end of the validation. this.validateBody('uname')
+  // running database query last to give the other validations a chance to fail this.validateBody('uname')
     .check(yield db.findUserByUname(this.vals.uname), 'Username taken');

-  // If we got this far, then validation succeeded.
+  // if we get this far, then validation succeeded.

-  // We can see the validated/transformed params: console.log(this.vals);
+  // the validation populates a `this.vals` object with validated values
+  //=> { uname: 'foo', password1: 'secret', password2: 'secret' }
+  console.log(this.vals);

   var user = yield db.insertUser({